If you missed any from before, here is a list of links to previous chapters:

 Kendric tapped three quick raps on the door and listened for a muffled call to enter before cracking it open.

 A woman’s hard voice could be heard from within.
 “Go to your posts.
-You, gate.
-You two, keep entrances.
-You the stables, and send the rest of the men to the dungeon and the dining chamber.”
+You, the outer gate.
+You two, inner bailey entrances.
+You the stables.
+I want a report on the status of its demise and of those within.
+Send the rest of the men to the dungeon and the dining chamber.”

 Othniel thought he might know that voice, but it wasn’t until he stepped in behind Kendric that he realized to whom it belonged.
 “You,” he said, the sudden surprise dissipating.
 “Why did I not think you behind this?”